mggg/GerryChain/docs/user/geometries.rst

 and ``area``, [1]_ and we are now using the ``GeographicPartition`` class instead of the ``Partition`` class.
-The ``GeographicPartition`` class is a subclass of the ``Partition`` class that allows us the capability of working with geometries throughout our Markov chain, and the``perimeter`` and ``area`` updaters are examples of such a geometric updater that was previously unavailable to us.
-These updaters necessary for monitoring things like geometric compactness and area via metrics such as the Polsby-Popper test.
+The ``GeographicPartition`` class is a subclass of the ``Partition`` class that allows us the capability of working with geometries throughout our Markov chain, and the ``perimeter`` and ``area`` updaters are examples of such a geometric updater that was previously unavailable to us.
+These updaters are necessary for monitoring things like geometric compactness and area via metrics such as the Polsby-Popper test.
 [2]_